AbsoluteVirtueXI/blockchain-courses/ethereum/1-introduction.md

 `Block header`: A data structure containing all information of a block.
 It is used as an identifier of a block
 `Block hash`: A Block Hash is a reference number for a block in the blockchain.
 You get a Block Hash by hashing the block header
+`Block reward`: The reward a miner get if he successfully mines a block.
+Actually 2 ETH on Ethereum
 `BTC`: Bitcoin cryptocurrency
 `DAO`: Decentralized Autonomous Organization
 `cryptographic hash`: see `hash`